mildlyinternet/mildlyinternet.github.io/_posts/2014-02-13-collections-and-to-partial-path.md

   end

   def to_partial_path
-    "transports/class/firefly"
+    "transports/firefly"
   end
 end

+class Train
+  def to_partial_path
+    "transports/train"
+  end
+end

+# In the view
+<%= render @transports %>
 {% endhighlight %}

-I found this to be extremely useful in displaying an event feed.
-I had a collection of `events`, each of which had a specific type (Comment, Upload, Star, etc.) and each type had a unique partial it needed to render.
-Using `to_partial_path` I was to able avoid writing conditional code.
+Lets use this fact to render out an event feed.
+Each event has a `type` column (comment, star, upload, etc.).
+Each event in the feed is displayed differently, and has a corresponding partial in the `events` folder.
+Instead of doing a switch on type in the view or model, we can take advantage of `to_partial_path` to dynamically figure out the correct partial to render.

 {% highlight ruby %}
 class Event < ActiveRecord::Base